Transcranial Magnetic Stimulation

 Because the treatment involves magnets, patients are first asked to remove metallic items (e.g., jewelry).
 They are also provided with earplugs because the TMS machine produces loud clicking sounds while delivering pulses.
 The patient then sits comfortably in a chair while the technician determines the intensity of stimulation needed by delivering a few brief pulses and checking the patient’s motor reaction.

 Subsequently, the stimulation coil is placed next to the target area, which is usually the prefrontal cortex (the front part of the brain).
 Then the device begins delivering pulses.
 These pulses cause brief activity in the brain cells in the target area.
 The length of the session depends on numerous factors (e.g., the coil, the protocol), but it is usually less than an hour.
 The treatment is typically repeated five times a week, for about four to six weeks.
 Since anesthesia is not used during the treatment, once the session is over, the patient can get back to normal life right away.
 Compared to common medical treatments for depression, like antidepressants, TMS has fewer side effects.
 Perhaps the most common side effect of TMS is a headache.
-A worrisome side effect of TMS is a seizure, but the risk of seizure resulting from treatment is considered very low.
+TMS is a safe and well-tolerated treatment that is not associated with any of the systemic side effects typically experienced with antidepressants.
+Clinical studies show that the most common side effects are mild to moderate scalp discomfort and mild headaches, both of which are short-term.

 TMS for treatment of depression disorder